UCAR-SEA/SEA-ISS-2025-Improved-Accessibility-and-Community-Knowledge-of-Lidar-and-Radar-Data-Analysis/notebooks/section2_methods.md

 make use of a powerful ecosystem of tools.
 This is all accomplished on the back of the jetstream-kubespray project {cite}`zonca2023kubespray` which facilitates the provisioning of the cyberinfrastructure and the deployment of the Kubernetes (K8s) cluster.
-The following sub-sections will discuss: the advantages of containerization, the cluster's architecture, and the reasoning behind various design choices; methods which have been developed and applied to ensure more efficient use of JS2 resources; and finally, a new development that allows for
+The following subsections will discuss: the advantages of containerization, the cluster's architecture, and the reasoning behind various design choices; methods which have been developed and applied to ensure more efficient use of JS2 resources; and finally, a new development that allows for